Article Collection

 At the time of the first Linux release in 1991, the circumstances were as follows:

-In July 1991, at 21 years of age, Linus Torvalds announced the first version of a Unix-like kernel named Linux.
+So in July 1991, Linus Torvalds announced the first version of a Unix-like kernel named Linux.

 Linux did not use any Unix code and was, like GNU, free from Unix’ architectural and legal problems.